Afghanistan: UN makes 'largest ever' aid appeal | DW | 11.01.2022

 Griffiths said the donor money would not support the Taliban administration.

-Instead, the UN plans to distribute the money to 160 NGOs plus UN agencies delivering aid.
-They will use it to provide food and agriculture support, health services, nutrition, emergency shelter, water and sanitation, protection, and emergency education.
+Instead, the UN plans to distribute the money to 160 nongovernmental organizations plus UN agencies delivering aid.
+They will use it to provide food and agricultural support, health services, nutrition, emergency shelter, water and sanitation, protection and emergency education.

-The UN warned that if they fail to raise enough money this year, they'll need to ask for $10 billion next year to tackle the crisis.
+The UN warned that if it fails to raise enough money this year, it would need to ask for $10 billion next year to tackle the crisis.

 lo/rt (AFP, Reuters)